About the Project

 The Duty to Country Online Education Project:

-- Provide a unique platform to raise awareness about the Filipino and American WWII veterans to connect their story with younger generations.
+- Provides a unique platform to raise awareness about the Filipino and American WWII veterans to connect their story with younger generations.

-- Create a national education program to spotlight the Congressional Gold Medal (CGM) and the 260,000 Filipino and American Soldiers who fought for freedom, many of whom were denied recognition.
+- Creates a national education program to spotlight the Congressional Gold Medal and the 260,000 Filipino and American Soldiers who fought for freedom, many of whom were denied recognition.

-- Explore the concept that their story is inherently an American story.
+- Explores the concept that their story is inherently an American story.
 These soldiers played a critical role in the defense of democracy in WWII.

-- Incorporate engaging media with technology that appeals to students to help reinforce learning and create a positive impact.
+- Incorporates engaging media with technology that appeals to students to help reinforce learning and create a positive impact.

-- Share the contemporary story and struggle of Filipino-American veterans and others to receive recognition for their efforts almost 80 years ago.
+- Shares the contemporary story and struggle of Filipino-American veterans and others to receive recognition for their efforts almost 80 years ago.

-- Highlight the Rescission Act and other injustices inflicted by the US Government that prevented Filipino veterans from receiving compensation for their efforts in defending the United States in the Philippines.
+- Highlights the Rescission Act and other injustices inflicted by the US Government that prevented Filipino veterans from receiving compensation for their efforts in defending the United States in the Philippines.

 About the Filipino Veterans Recognition and Education Project

 The Filipino Veterans Recognition and Education Project (www.filvetrep.org) is an IRS approved 501(c)(3) tax exempt, community based, all volunteer, charitable and educational organization.
 It is committed to educating and raising awareness of the national recognition of Filipino and American World War II soldiers across the United States and the Philippines for their wartime service to the US and the Philippines.
 The United States promised these brave men and women American citizenship and Veterans’ Administration benefits, and yet they were denied these benefits after the war and for over seven decades.
 Many died without receiving any recognition from the US Government for their sacrifice.
 In its first phase, FilVetREP was able to successfully lobby the United States Congress to award Filipino and American soldiers the Congressional Gold Medal (CGM) for their contributions during World War II.
 For the second phase of the project we have developed engaging and easy-to-use educational curriculums to teach the story to middle and high schoolers.
 We also have provided a compressive list of academic resources for educators.